How to get a DUNS number: Everything you need to know

 What is a DUNS number?

-A DUNS number is an identifier for your business.
-Dun & Bradstreet, the company that gives out these numbers, is one of the three major business credit bureaus.
-DUNS is short for Data Universal Numbering System, and the number you receive will never expire.
+Dun & Bradstreet, the company that gives out DUNs numbers, is one of the three major business credit bureaus.
+DUNS is short for Data Universal Numbering System, and the company D&B number you receive will never expire.
 Once assigned, a DUNS number is not reissued or reassigned.

-This number allows startups to build business credit history.
+This number allows businesses to build business credit history.
 Building business credit allows your company to qualify for better financial products and borrow more money.
 While you can use a personal loan to fund your business, this route has more limitations.
 Your financial institution may cap their personal loans at anywhere from $20,000 to $100,000.

 You can borrow more money with business loans.
 For instance, small businesses can borrow up to $5 million with an SBA 7(a) loan.
 Starting your business credit building journey with a DUNS number can put you in a better position when you apply for a business loan.